Thom-x/docker-fr24feed-piaware-dump1090/README.md

 Create a panorama for your receiver location on http://www.heywhatsthat.com.

-Download http://www.heywhatsthat.com/api/upintheair.json?id=XXXX&refraction=0.25&alts=1000,10000 and place the file upintheair.json in this directory.
+Download http://www.heywhatsthat.com/api/upintheair.json?id=XXXX&refraction=0.25&alts=1000,10000 place the file upintheair.json in this directory and uncomment `#COPY upintheair.json /usr/lib/fr24/...` from Dockerfile.

 *Note : the "id" value XXXX correspond to the URL at the top of the panorama http://www.heywhatsthat.com/?view=XXXX, altitudes are in meters, you can specify a list of altitudes.*
 ## Installation